 Temperature

-Goodding’s verbena should be grown in USDA Hardiness Zones 8 – 11.
-They tolerate both desert heat and cold.
+Goodding’s verbena should be grown in USDA Hardiness Zones 8 to 11.
+It tolerates both desert heat and cold.
 Plants can survive temperatures down to 0℉ but die back after hard freezes.

 In the heat of the summer, flowering tapers off and plants sometimes go dormant, especially if they don’t receive supplemental water.
 Plants can remain evergreen and flower all year during mild winters.